znmn/znmn/README.md

 <p>

-I'm **`Zainul Muhaimin`**, a passionate student majoring in information technology from Indonesia.
+I'm **`Zainul Muhaimin`**, a passionate student majoring in Information Technology from Indonesia.
 With a strong background in Backend development and testing, I strive to create robust and efficient software solutions.
 I enjoy reading and watching movies during my free time, as they provide me with inspiration and fresh perspectives.
 Feel free to explore my projects and repositories to get a glimpse of my work.

 - 🎓 I am a **student**.
 - 💻 Major is **Information Technology**.